Sony A6100: settings, tips and tricks

 - Custom Button 3

-Prior to the new AF Tracking I would normally recommend people to use a Wide or Zone AF area and only use Lock-on AF Areas when obstacles might appear in front of the subject.
+Before the new AF Tracking, I would normally recommend people to use a Wide or Zone AF area and only use Lock-on AF Areas when obstacles might appear in front of the subject.
 Now I will be recommending ‘Tracking’ as the default AF Area for shooting action/sports.

 Function Menu Set.

 You can assign the functions to be called up when you press the Fn (Function) button.